Higher Order Methods and Functions

 concentricShapes(10, outlinedCircle _)

-This produces the output shown in Figure hof:colors-and-shapes-step1.
+This produces the output shown in below.

 Many outlined circles